ProbablePrime/interactive-keyboard/README.md

 5. Unzip it.
 6. Open a terminal/cmd in its folder
 7. Enter `npm install`.
 This will install project dependancies
+8. In `config/` copy auth.sample.json to auth.json and fill it in with your beam details.
 8. Choose a keyboard handler see the [Handlers](README.md#handlers) section, I reccomend `robot-js` or `robotjs`.
 Depending on your requirements you may need to use an alternative handler.
 Please read the section if you are unsure
 9. Install your **Selected** handler with `npm install <handler>`
-10. Write a config file in config/ called <YOUR GAME>.json example `config/pokemon.json` follow the sample one below for a guide.
-A video is coming soon.
+10. Write a config file in config/ called <YOUR GAME>.json example `config/pokemon.json` follow the sample one below for a guide
 11. Start your chosen game, Open a cmd/terminal in the folder you downloaded.
 12. Enter `node index.js ./config/<YOUR GAME>.json` in the terminal from step 11.
 13. If you see "Connected to beam" you should be good to go.